YAKEcloud/yake/docs/docs/guides/managed-seeds.md

 # Scaling out with Managed Seeds

-## Deployment of `ManagedSeeds` in 23KE
+## Deployment of `ManagedSeeds` in Yake

 Conceptually, a [managed seed](https://gardener.cloud/docs/gardener/usage/managed_seed/) is a `Shoot` cluster which is registered as `Seed` cluster.
 Thus, an operator has to deploy two resources to the virtual garden: a `Shoot` and a `ManagedSeed`.
 In consequence, Gardener will take care for the `Shoot` and register it as `Seed`.
-In 23KE, you can maintain managed seeds via the GitOps approach.
+In Yake, you can maintain managed seeds via the GitOps approach.
 For this, two `Kustomization`s are required.
 One is responsible for the creation of `Shoot` Clusters and the other one for the creation of `ManagedSeed` resources.
 Examples for these `Kustomization`s are given below.

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1beta2